IHDE-Alliance/ISTP_metadata/docs/source/faq.md

 ### What are the ISTP Guidelines, and what do they include?

-The ISTP Guidelines are designed to promote the processing and sharing of Heliophysics non-solar data in self-describing scientific data formats (including CDF and netCDF files).They define metadata that provide a definitive description of what the data in each variable represents, and enable building generalized analysis and display applications.
+The ISTP Guidelines are designed to promote the processing and sharing of Heliophysics non-solar data in self-describing scientific data formats (including CDF and netCDF files).
+They define metadata that provide a definitive description of what the data in each variable represents, and enable building generalized analysis and display applications.

 ### What are the principles of the ISTP Guidelines?
 Principles of the ISTP Guidelines include self-describing data (no external tables needed for understanding); metadata equally readable by humans and software; minimum redundancy and maximum simplicity; and a development process focusing on existing needs.

 ### Who manages the ISTP Guidelines?

-The ISTP Guidelines are maintained by volunteers in the Heliophysics community. [define a governance document and rules for changes, email list, Github issues?]
+The ISTP Guidelines are maintained by volunteers in the Heliophysics community. [define a governance document and rules for changes, email list, GitHub issues?]

 ### How long have the ISTP Guidelines been around?
 Is it mature?

 Ramona L. Kessel and Robert E. McGuire at the NASA Space Physics Data Facility ([SPDF](https://spdf.gsfc.nasa.gov)) began coordinating development of the ISTP Guidelines in 1991 as part of the International Solar-Terrestrial Physics Project ([ISTP](https://pwg.gsfc.nasa.gov)).
-It was used by the Polar, Wind, and Geotail missions initially and then adopted by later missions, including Cluster, MMS, Van Allen Probes.
+It was used by the Polar, Wind, and Geotail missions initially and then adopted by later missions, including Cluster, MMS, and Van Allen Probes.

 ### How does the ISTP Guidelines relate to other guidelines/specifications?
 Earth sciences has a similar set of metadata guidelines in the [CF conventions](https://cfconventions.org/)